cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ~~~

 ### Process Type Definition
-exoscale uses a [Procfile] to start the application processes.
+CloudKilat uses a [Procfile] to start the application processes.
 The `Procfile` can be found at the root level of your repository.

 To start the sails server, you need to use the `sails lift` command.
 This command is included in the procfile definition as shown below: